keithf4/testingdocs/mimeo.md

 *check_missing_source_tables(p_data_source_id int DEFAULT NULL, OUT schemaname text, OUT tablename text, OUT data_source int) RETURNS SETOF record*
  * Provides monitoring capability for situations where all tables on source should be replicated.
+ * Note this does not check for source views.
  * p_data_source_id - optional parameter to check one specific data source.
 Otherwise, all sources listed in dblink_mapping_mimeo table are checked.
  * Returns a record value so WHERE conditions can be used to ignore tables that aren't desired.